 Property/Real Estate Lawyer

 Real estate lawyers serve two primary functions in the real estate world.
 They either act as litigators or handle the legal aspects of real estate transactions.
 Real estate lawyers deal in real property and mediate real estate transactions gone sour.
+These types of lawyers are a crucial component of the real estate world.

 Some real estate lawyers are highly specialized, litigating fraud cases such as disclosure fraud and mortgage fraud or concentrating on land use, subdivision, and zoning laws.
 Other areas of expertise can be in residential or commercial real estate.